OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index.md

 ### Template Section

-The CloudFormation template can come from two sources.
+The CloudFormation template can come from two sources: directly entered source code or from files in a package.

 #### Source Code